Can the three-child policy solve China's demographic crisis? | DW | 01.06.2021

 Gietel-Basten from HKUST is of the view that apart from the three-child policy, the Chinese government also needs to roll out concrete measures that can "fix the problem from the supply end."

-Despite the criticism over the three-child policy, Gietel-Basten thinks it could still generate some positive changes to improve certain situations that Chinese women have to face.
+Despite the criticism of the three-child policy, Gietel-Basten said it could still generate some positive changes to improve certain situations that Chinese women have to face.
 "The policy removes a clear inconsistency in the narrative surrounding the concerns over low fertility," he said.

 Additional reporting by Jose Qian from German public broadcaster ARD's Shanghai bureau.